skipsterling/theBackend-Ecommerce/README.md

 - PUT Update tag by ID
 - DEL Delete tag by ID

-This project was not a deployable application as asked by our teachers but if you would like to watch a video on how to use <a href='https://drive.google.com/file/d/1OjiDtUl9illnyZCxhmG0YobUrVmsRFtl/view?usp=sharing'>CLICK TO WATCH VIDEO</a>
+This project was not a deployable application as mentioned by our teachers but if you would like to watch a video on how to use <a href='https://drive.google.com/file/d/1OjiDtUl9illnyZCxhmG0YobUrVmsRFtl/view?usp=sharing'>CLICK TO WATCH VIDEO</a>

 ## License
 MIT